 So why does everyone think that Friday is the day and why do we celebrate it then?

 I’m not really sure, but I know this belief started very early.
 Justin Martyr, in the same letter I quoted above, stated Jesus was crucified on a Friday.
-9 Justin Martyr.
-Weekly Worship of the Christians.
-The First Apology of Justin. pg 186.

 For He was crucified on the day before that of Saturn (Saturday); and on the day after that of Saturn, which is the day of the Sun, having appeared to His apostles and disciples, He taught them these things, which we have submitted to you also for your consideration.